OpenTreeOfLife/reference-taxonomy/registry/README.md

 ## Ideas for things to do

-Sample and exclusion choice have a big impact on identifier stability.
+Sample choice has a big impact on identifier stability.
 Here are some thoughts aimed at increasing stability:

 * In selecting samples, prefer to include the child